-This section gives you step by step instructions on how to change the fonts in the Google Chrome web browser in macOS 12 Monterey, with pictures of the screens to help.
+This section explains the steps to follow if you want to change the fonts in the Google Chrome web browser for Windows 10.
+This is a step-by-step guide with pictures of the screens to help you.

-1. Click the Menu button in the top-right corner of the browser window, then select Settings in the menu.
+1. Click or tap the Menu icon in the top-right corner of the browser window or press Alt + F. Select Settings from the menu.

-2. On the Settings page, click Appearance in the sidebar then click Customise fonts on the right.
+3. Click Appearance on the left-hand side then click Customise fonts on the right.

-3. In the Customise fonts screen you can change the fonts used for the Standard, Serif, Sans-serif, and Fixed-width font styles.
-If a website hasn't indicated which fonts to use, or the chosen fonts are not available on your device, the browser will use the fonts you choose here instead.
+4. In the Customise fonts screen you can change the fonts used for the Standard, Serif, Sans-serif and Fixed-width font styles.
+If a website hasn't indicated which fonts to use or the chosen fonts are not available on your device, the browser will use the fonts you choose here instead.
 Use the four drop-down menus to select your chosen font for each.

 Standard font: If the website you visit has not declared a specific font or font style, then text will be displayed using the font you choose here.